 Imagination feels like swimming among purple clouds wearing cotton wings woven from angel’s breath.
 Once I discovered that place, I wanted to fly all the time.
 It is a seductive state.
 It also can become an escape.
 A way to avoid the mud of earthly reality.
 But.
 I refuse to use my art as a tool.
 This is not crutch.
 Keeping my feet firmly planted on the ground as my head floated to seventh heaven requires both discipline and practice.

 I wish I handled the in-between phase with more compassion.
+This pursuit of happiness is exhausting.

 So thank you Maud Gonne.
 I don’t need your gratuitous heart break to keep me going.
 I practice, and sometimes fail, full presence.
 When I stand across from you, I am fully there.
 In body and in imagination.
 When it is time to sit cradling a laptop, my wings emerge.